HitomiMo/CIND820_Capstone-Project/README.md

    - Split the dataset
    - Applied undersampling, oversampling and SMOTE to address the imbalance in the target class, "Satisfaction"
 2. Build models
-   1 Check the score
+   1. Check the score
    - Random Forest: undersampling, oversampling and SMOTE
    - k-Nearest Neighbours: undersampling, oversampling and SMOTE
    - XGBoost: undersampling, oversampling and SMOTE
-   2
-   - Hyperparameter tuning by using GridSearchCV
+   2. Hyperparameter tuning by using GridSearchCV
    - Compared performance of three models
-   3
-   - Feature Importance on the best-performed model
+   3. Feature Importance of the best-performed model
    - Categorized continuous variables
    - Converted categorical variables into dummy or indicator variables
    4. Apply model